sthakurr/cp-problems/README.md

 In Depth First Search, we recursively expand potential candidate until the defined goal is achieved.
 After that, we backtrack to explore the next potential candidate.
 Viewing this as a graph, we explore all the possibilities by going till the last node in that branch (exhausting the depth) and then jumping to the adjacent node to explore the other possibilities.
 This is known as Backtracking.

+Given a graph adjacency dictionary containing the neighbors of each node, the dfs can be implemented as:

+visited = set() # Set to keep track of visited nodes of graph.

+def dfs(visited, graph, node):  #function for dfs
+    if node not in visited:
+        print (node)
+        visited.add(node)
+        for neighbour in graph[node]:
+            dfs(visited, graph, neighbour)

 Sweep Line Algo:
 https://leetcode.com/problems/maximum-sum-obtained-of-any-permutation/discuss/854206/JavaC%2B%2BPython-Sweep-Line
 sweep line algo: leetcode 253, 1589, 1109